Musical Style: Blues Rock | Produced By: |

 The April of 2024 Roxx Records third Dale Thompson & The Boon Dogs album Unfinished Business has the blues rock basics down.
 Walking bass presence?
 Yep.
 Dissonant harmonies?
 Got it.
 Grainy slide guitar?
 Of course.
 Gravelly mid-ranged vocals.
 No doubt.
 The album follows a similar musical pattern as the groups 2021 Girder Music debut Metal Blues and sophomore effort I See Red from 2022 (also Girder).
 In other words, I see Unfinished Business appealing to those whose tastes trend towards Glenn Kaiser Band, Stevie & The Saints, Darrell Mansfield, Greg Chaisson, Sign of Jonah and Big Chris & D'Bare Bones Band.

-As for the ‘Boon Dogs’ side of things, it traces to founding members vocalist Dale Thompson and bassist Greg Campbell.
-Former requires little introduction as front man of Christian metal/hard rock veterans Bride, albeit his side projects The World Will Burn, Perpetual Paranoia, The Reconciled, The Thomas Thompson Earth Project and Sovereign Cross prove no less able.
-Latter in addition to playing fretted and fretless bass, guitar, ukulele and drums, was one of the finalists in the Bass Player Magazine’s 1994 Bill Sheehan scholarship contest and is a key volunteer staff member of the annual Bozeman Bass Bash.
-He has also shared the stage with Foghat, Blondie, Vince Neil and Twisted Sister.
+As for the ‘Boon Dogs’ side of things, it traces to founding members vocalist Dale Thompson, bassist Greg Campbell and keyboardist Graham Carruthers.
+Thompson requires little introduction as front man of Christian metal/hard rock veterans Bride, albeit his side projects The World Will Burn, Perpetual Paranoia, The Reconciled, The Thomas Thompson Earth Project, Sovereign Cross and Dabster Gentlemen prove no less able.
+Campbell in addition to playing fretted and fretless bass, guitar, ukulele and drums, was one of the finalists in the Bass Player Magazine’s 1994 Bill Sheehan scholarship contest and is a key volunteer staff member of the annual Bozeman Bass Bash.
+Carruthers is also involved with Thompson in Dabster Gentlemen, having participated on the groups 2021 EP Fire In The Sky and full length offerings Veneration 1 and Transmissions From The Shed from 2022 and 2023, respectively.

 Opener “Jacob Dug The Well” is first of what in my opinion are four great songs on the album that equals if not exceeds the better material on its two predecessors.
 Song slowly fades in to introspective slide guitar while gradually shuffling ahead to intermittent piano, chanted Gospel style choirs and Campbell’s lively bass.
 When further factoring its rousing melody, “Jacob Dug The Well” is certain to remain with you for some time.
 Lyric snippet: